 On continuing projects, ETSC provides guidance, but when initiating validation in new sectors, it is very actively involved: Representatives from ETSC are members of project steering groups, provide counselling to partners, coordinate training for validation staff and publish guidelines and checklists.

 Career guidance is an integral part of the Icelandic VPL model.

 The Education and Training Service Center (ETSC) coordinates the development of career guidance for the target group in cooperation with accredited educational providers around the country.
 Included in this cooperation are regular seminars organized by ETSC.

 Initially the focus was on workplace guidance, where the guidance personnel visited companies and presented the value of lifelong learning and the benefits of seeking career guidance.
 Following the changes on the labour market after the economic crisis in 2008, the guidance personnel are servicing job seekers to a greater extent.

 Over the years, the career guidance services have become better known and people are increasingly seeking guidance and counselling on their own initiative.
 For individuals belonging to the ETSC’s target group, guidance and counselling are free of charge.

-The Education and Training Service Centre publishes an annual journal called Gátt.
-Its purpose is to strengthen the discussion on adult education in Iceland, collect and share experiences and promote the current trends in education, theories, data, tools and Web sites.
+The Education and Training Service Center has a web publication called Gátt where articles aimed at strengthening the discussion on adult education in Iceland, collect and share experiences and promote the current trends in education, theories, data, tools and Web sites.